sunclouds-sdk/token-java/README.md

 # YCToken
-this page describes the authentication mechanism used by the YCToken SDK of java version, as well as providing the related code for generating and verifying Ytoken(v1.0.0).
+this page describes the authentication mechanism used by the YCToken SDK of java version, as well as providing the related code for generating and verifying YCToken(v1.0.0).

 ## Description
-YCToken is able to support verification of identity and verification of expiry time. it support the transfer of business parameter, but it doesn't check the business parameters.
+YCToken is able to support verification of identity and verification of expiry time. it support the transfer of business parameters, but it doesn't check the business parameters.

-## Java code Example
+## Java Sample Code

 ### Generate YCToken
 ```